Back Solum Oil Rhythmical Einreibung According to Wegman/Hauschka

 Many people experience strain unconsciously in the form of increasing shoulder and neck tension, associated with weakness in the lower back.
 Tension can be relieved and the play of back muscles enlivened by strokes and warming circles.

-Breathing deepens and the patient feels warmed through and relaxed, deep in the muscles and the soul.
+The patient's breathing deepens and she feels warmed through and relaxed, deep in her muscles and soul.

 - Back pain (see example cases 1 & 2)

 - Chronic pain syndrome